k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Will be created in a new category (tag) designated for inherited Actors only.

 (**Solution 7.
-C: When exporting the Actor each input and output argument can optionally be set as hidden or final**).
+C: When exporting the Actor each input and output argument can be set either as hidden or final**).